Rite Aid files for Chapter 11 bankruptcy, names new CEO

 It earlier reported that its revenue fell to $5.7 billion in the fiscal quarter that ended June 3, down from $6.0 billion a year earlier, logging a net loss of $306.7 million.

-Rite Aid says they’ve also received $3.45 billion in new investing from lenders and appointed Jeffrey S. Stein as Chief Executive Officer, Chief Restructuring Officer, and a member of the Company’s Board of Directors.
+Rite Aid says it has also received $3.45 billion in new investing from lenders and appointed Jeffrey S. Stein as chief executive officer, chief restructuring officer, and a member of the company’s board of directors.

 “Rite Aid has served customers and communities across our country for more than 60 years, and the important actions we are taking today will enable us to move ahead as a stronger company,” said Stein.
 “With the support of our lenders, we look forward to strengthening our financial foundation, advancing our transformation initiatives and accelerating the execution of our turnaround strategy.
 In doing so, we will be even better able to deliver the healthcare products and services our customers and their families rely on – now and into the future.”